Kutska's Korner, A Commentary

 Executive Director of the International Playground Safety Institute, LLC of Bend Oregon since retiring from Wheaton Parks District, IL as Director of Parks and Planning | Past president of the NRPA | Chair of the ASTM F15.29 Subcommittee for performance requirements for public play equipment | Member of IPEMA’s Voice of Play Advisory Board | Member of US Play Coalition Planning Committee | Co-founder of the National Playground Safety Institute | NRPA Certified Playground Safety Inspector course instructor | Clemson University’s Playground Maintenance Technician course instructor | Author of Playground Safety Is No Accident.

 Greetings and welcome to my world of play.
-I am going to be a regular contributor to this electronic newsletter and I would like to talk about things that are going on around the world that impact those of us who are involved in the public play and play equipment industry.
+I would like to talk about things that are going on around the world that impact those of us who are involved in the public play and play equipment industry.
 Whether you are a play area facility manager, an equipment or surfacing manufacturer, a play researcher or educator, or just a parent or caregiver who is interested in your child’s development you have come to the right place.
 I want to discuss things that interest you.
 I need you to take a moment and send an email with your questions.
 I would like to hear about any new innovative ideas or emerging trends in the industry.
 Tell me your concerns or for that matter just about anything related to the world of play.

 First I would like to introduce myself so you get a better idea of my experience and background which has influenced my point of view on this industry.
 Since retiring from the Wheaton Illinois Park District in 2006 I have been an independent consultant working in many areas of public safety and specializing in all aspects of play spaces for children.
 I have been a volunteer on many committees and for various organizations within the play and playground industry.
 I am the Executive Director of the International Playground Safety Institute, LLC and President of Children and Recreation Environments, Inc. CRE, Inc distributing special surfacing system adhesives, non-toxic antimicrobial cleaners for use in children’s play areas.